Let’s face it – without a stellar engagement, your brand’s online presence is as good as its absence.

 Hence, marketers, today, are finding novel ways to present information in a visual format, for example, infographics, animated videos, GFX videos, etc.

 When it comes to the number of shares, visual content wins, again.
 On the other hand, shares received on text and link posts are also much lesser than those received on photos.

 A recent study by eMarketer also concurs stating that photos make up for 75% of content posted on Facebook and that they are also more likely to be retweeted on Twitter.

 If you have been posting less or no visual content on your social media pages, it could be one of the reasons why your marketing efforts aren’t receiving enough likes and shares.

 If you wish to make your audience interact with you on a more personal level – that is by commenting – then take the ‘text’ route.

 Unlike their performance in the ‘likes’ and ‘shares’ categories, text posts beat photos, videos, and link posts in the ‘comments’ category.

 Text posts can be of various kinds – text accompanying a photo or an image including some text.
 Hence, it makes sense that photos come in a close second after text posts when it comes to getting comments.
 In fact, they’re only about 10% lower performing than text posts.
-Videos, on the other hand, are 60% less likely to get comments and link posts about 80% less likely.
+Videos are 60% less likely to get comments and link posts about 80% less likely.